Today, on June 22. 2026, Sir Keir Starmer announced his resignation as leader of the Labour Party and Prime Minister of the United Kingdom.

 The clearest example of this phenomenon is in transport.

-Burnham's Bee Network has brought Greater Manchester’s buses under a single, locally controlled brand through three franchising tranches, alongside wider investment in smart ticketing and passenger information systems.
+Burnham's Bee Network brought Greater Manchester’s buses under a single, locally controlled brand through three franchising tranches, alongside wider investment in smart ticketing and passenger information systems.

 💡 The Key Takeaway: Selling into Greater Manchester increasingly means targeting multiple buyers.
 That means building relationships with key stakeholders, tracking frameworks, and monitoring early buying signals across GCMA, FtGM, TMFRS, and more.